-Employees’ not even hitting the year mark, before jumping to the next ship is the biggest sign of a dysfunctional working environment.
+Employees’ aren't even hitting the year mark before jumping to the next ship is the biggest sign of a dysfunctional working environment.
 If this is a common pattern, investigate why they are moving on when they haven’t been in their current role for very long.

 13. Gossip Girls

 Do you remember the gossip queen in high-school that spread everyone’s business?
-Unfortunately, adult life doesn’t differ much.
+Unfortunately, adult life isn't much different.
 If there’s a group of people spending their lunches trash-talking instead of building relationships based on accomplishments and goals, then the company culture is set to fail as not everyone is included in this kind of negative activity.

 14. Lack of Respect